reasonml/reasonml.github.io/src/pages/guide/ocaml.md

 A quick reference for OCaml programmers.

-Consult the general [Syntax Basics](index.html#syntax-basics) for an overview of the Reason syntax.
-This guide merely dives deeper into the differences and improvements that OCaml programmers would notice most.

 ### Comments

 Reason comments use the C-family style of comments, and OCaml comments use `(*